 Also, I want to clarify the last point, since you asked about Facebook: “to use” social networks is not the same as “to be there”, like a shadow of presence.
 You have to actually actively use it: share posts, reply to comments.
 Do it daily, or so.
 Yes, it’s a very time-consuming process, but it pays off.
 Facebook has been designed to connect people, so here it is — the connection.
 You can instantly get feedback from a fan in a different country, musicians of the past century could only dream about!
-So use this tool on its full power.
+So use this tool to its full power.

-As for the right strategy, and I’m afraid there is no “right” one.
+As for the right strategy, I’m afraid there is no “right” one.
 It’s all matter of personal choice and your personality.
 In general, I’d advise keeping in on the professional side of things.

 Numerous selfies and photos of your breakfast might be interesting to your friends (I bet not), but most likely not to your fans.
 There is nothing wrong to say “please give a like”, or “please buy this track”, but repeated infinite numbers of times it looks pathetic.
 Pictures of cats, dogs, and internet memes might be annoying rather than funny.

 Instead, I’d recommend sharing details of your production: from idea and draft, to “work in progress” and behind the scenes of the final result.
-Show people how hard you working on in pursuit of success.
-Even small details of your work, like upgrading a studio gear, or finding out a new trick, might catch huge attention from your fans — it is always nice to look at the inside world, at the “kitchen” of professionals.
+Show people how hard you work in pursuit of success.
+Even small details of your work, like upgrading studio gear, or finding out a new trick, might catch huge attention from your fans — it is always nice to look at the inside world, at the “kitchen” of professionals.

 Remember, your music is what basically makes a connection.
 People love you for the music, not for the brown eyes, unless you are a pop star.
 So stay on topic, keep it in a professional manner, carry on with dignity.
 And most importantly, be yourself.
 As for the question regarding managers, perhaps, I’ll write about it next time.